jolibrain/deepdetect/README.md

 #### Support

-Please join either the community on [Gitter](https://gitter.im/beniz/deepdetect) or on IRC Freenode #deepdetect, where we help users get through with installation, API, neural nets and connection to external applications.
+Please join either the community on [Gitter](https://gitter.im/beniz/deepdetect), where we help users get through with installation, API, neural nets and connection to external applications.

 #### Supported Platforms